ichi4096/vivado-on-silicon-mac/README.md

 ### Installation
 1. Download this [tool](https://github.com/ichi4096/vivado-on-silicon-mac/archive/refs/heads/main.zip).
-2. Extract the ZIP by double-clicking it.
+2. Extract the ZIP file.
 3. Copy the Vivado installer into the extracted folder.
 4. Open a terminal.
 Then copy & paste:
 ```